azeezolaniran2016/ussd-assistant/README.md

-# ussd-assistant
+# Ussd Assistant
-A simple USSD service
+This is a simple ussd assistant app.